The Valley of Buffalo

 The Consistory confers the 19° to 32°.
 These degrees portray many memorable lessons that range in settings from the days of chivalry through the 20th Century.

-Chancellor Daniel Di Natale, 32º
+Color Bearer Daniel Di Natale, 32°

 Secretary Ill.
-Bertram J. Woodside, 33º, MSA
+Lawrence M Kania, 33º, MSA